 Fundamental analysis of a stock involves understanding the underlying business of a company.
 While doing fundamental analysis, the investor tries to find out a company, which has a very good product, well-known customers, stable suppliers, honest & capable management etc. Once the investor finds such a company, she can invest in its stock and expect to benefit from the future growth of the business of the company.
-Fundamental analysis is very similar to the in depth analysis, which an entrepreneur will do before starting a new business.
+Fundamental analysis is very similar to the in-depth analysis, which an entrepreneur will do before starting a new business.
 I believe that the fundamental analysis approach to stock picking is, in fact, a form of entrepreneurship.

 Technical analysis involves analyzing charts of the past movements of a stock’s price and its trading volume over the different time periods.
 It involves understanding the patterns in the charts containing data of a stock’s price movement in the past.
-The investor then tries to predict future price movement of the stock based on these past patterns.
+The investor then tries to predict the future price movement of the stock based on these past patterns.
 Once the investor finds a stock whose price is expected to move higher, she buys it and holds it until the chart patterns indicate that the price is expected to fall or become stable.
 The investor following technical analysis is concerned only with the past prices and trading volume data of the stock.
-The investor is indifferent to whether the stock is of a manufacturing, an agricultural or a financial services company.
+The investor is indifferent to whether the stock is of manufacturing, an agricultural or a financial services company.

 Comparison between Fundamental Analysis and Technical Analysis:

 Most of the successful stock market investors have followed the fundamental analysis.
-Fundamental analysis treats stock investment as a way of having ownership in a company’s business.
+The fundamental analysis treats a stock investment as a way of having ownership in a company’s business.
 This approach allows an investor to benefit from the enormous wealth, which is generated by owning a successful business over a long period of time.
 On the other hand, Technical analysis tries to predict the next ‘up move’ in a stock’s price and is indifferent to the company’s business.

 In fundamental analysis, once an investor has found a good company, she stays invested in its stock for decades.
 Hence, if the investor was able to make at least a few good stock investing decisions in her life, she will be able to earn a great amount of wealth.
 In technical analysis, the investor buys a stock just before the next ‘up move’ in its price.
 She sells the stock after the up move has happened or if the up move does not occur and the buying decision has been proved wrong.
 In technical analysis, the investor keeps the stock with herself only for a few days or weeks.
-Many a times, investors try to buy and sell stocks with a few minutes during a day.
-Such kind of investment behavior requires the investor to keep finding right stocks every few minutes/days/weeks.
+Many times, investors try to buy and sell stocks with a few minutes during a day.
+Such kind of investment behaviour requires the investor to keep finding the right stocks every few minutes/days/weeks.

-Almost all the successful investors say that finding good stocks for investment is difficult.
+Almost all successful investors say that finding good stocks for investment is difficult.
 Therefore, if an investor has found such a stock, then she should stay invested in it for long periods.
 Selling a good stock only after one ‘up move’ in its price is not a winning decision in long term.
 Stock markets are very volatile and the periods of up & down moves in a stock’s price are going to be very frequent.
 Therefore, an investor should not fall prey to greed and she should not sell her stock when the prices move up immediately after she buys it.
 Moreover, the investor should stay invested in the stock until the company keeps on growing its business consistently.

 I started stock market investing in 2006 by learning technical analysis.
 However, with the continued reading and personal experiences in stock picking, I realized that fundamental analysis is a better approach to stock picking.
 Therefore, I have been selecting stocks by using fundamental analysis since 2008.